c2corg/c2c_ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: 'Bug: '
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Français autorisé, deutsch erlaubt, autorizzato italiano :gift::heart:

 **To Reproduce**
 Steps to reproduce the behavior: